edwar4rd/2025S_ICG_HW1/README.md

 ## FAQ

-- The page can be stucked loading sometimes due to caching errors.\
+- The page can be stuck loading sometimes due to caching errors.\
   Try force refreshing the page with `Shift` + `F5` or `Ctrl` + `Shift` + `R`.